TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 <h2>Introduction:  </h2>

 The development of a custom Battery Management System (BMS) for the Formula SAE Electric Car is a crucial step toward ensuring optimal battery performance, safety, and longevity.
 The primary goal of this project is to create a BMS that monitors battery state, prevents hazardous failures, complies with Formula SAE safety regulations and passes the tests necessary.
-This document outlines the conceptional design, including the original problem formulation, solution decompositions, specifications, constraints, and an implementation roadmap for the custom BMS.
+This document outlines the conceptual design, including the original problem formulation, solution decompositions, specifications, constraints, and an implementation roadmap for the custom BMS.